top of page

 • Reduced motivation

-Hormone optimization may include evaluation of testosterone, estrogen, progesterone, thyroid function, DHEA, cortisol patterns, and nutrient status.
+Hormone optimization may involve evaluating testosterone, estrogen, progesterone, thyroid function, DHEA, cortisol patterns, and nutrient status.
 Treatment should always be individualized and monitored carefully.

-Hormone therapy is not appropriate for everyone, but when properly evaluated and supervised, it may be an important part of a comprehensive longevity plan.
+Hormone therapy is not suitable for everyone, but when properly evaluated and supervised, it may be an essential component of a comprehensive longevity plan.

 Inflammation and Cellular Aging

-Aging is often associated with chronic low-grade inflammation.
-This has sometimes been called “inflammaging.”
-Chronic inflammation may contribute to cardiovascular disease, arthritis, cognitive decline, metabolic dysfunction, autoimmune disease, and general loss of resilience.
+Aging is often associated with chronic low-grade inflammation, sometimes referred to as “inflammaging.”
+Chronic inflammation may contribute to cardiovascular disease, arthritis, cognitive decline, metabolic dysfunction, autoimmune disease, and a general loss of resilience.

 Potential drivers of inflammation include: